Anticipatory Technology with Fractal Logical Entailments

 Introduction

-This outline is a first effort to
+This outline was first

-integrate the threads of basic research developed independently by a number of
+integrate the threads of basic research developed independently by a

 scholars.
 Several schools of thought